I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kssettargetstate.md

 <p>None.</p>

 ## -remarks
-<p>Assumes that such a target has been set with <a href="https://msdn.microsoft.com/library/windows/hardware/ff566845">KsSetTargetDeviceObject</a>.
-The target is initially disabled, and is ignored when recalculating stack depth.
-For WDM Streaming devices, this is called on a transition back to a Stop state, after having enabled the target and used <a href="..\ks\nf-ks-ksrecalculatestackdepth.md">KsRecalculateStackDepth</a> on a transition to Acquire state.
-This allows the stack depth to be minimized.</p>

-<p>Assumes that such a target has been set with <a href="https://msdn.microsoft.com/library/windows/hardware/ff566845">KsSetTargetDeviceObject</a>.
+<p>Assumes that such a target has been set with <a href="..\ks\nf-ks-kssettargetdeviceobject.md">KsSetTargetDeviceObject</a>.
 The target is initially disabled, and is ignored when recalculating stack depth.
 For WDM Streaming devices, this is called on a transition back to a Stop state, after having enabled the target and used <a href="..\ks\nf-ks-ksrecalculatestackdepth.md">KsRecalculateStackDepth</a> on a transition to Acquire state.
 This allows the stack depth to be minimized.</p>

 ## -requirements
 <table>